microsoft/ApplicationInsights-iOS/README.md

 ## 4. Setup

 We recommend integration of our binary into your Xcode project to setup Application Insights for your iOS app.
 For other ways to setup the SDK, see [Advanced Setup](#advancedsetup).

-You can use the [Application Insights for Mac](http://go.microsoft.com/fwlink/?linkid=533209&clcid=0x409) tool to integrate the SDK, which provides you with a step-by-step wizard for this process.
-If you want to integrate the SDK manually, you can do that by following this steps:

 ### 4.1 Obtain an Instrumation Key